Walks and hikes for a perfect nature day

 - Pay attention to the markings on hiking trails and footbridges.

-- Take enough liquid with you on the hike - at a minimum, 0.5 liters per hour.
+- Take enough liquid with you on the hiking tour - at a minimum, 0.5 liters per hour.

 - A small first aid kit and a flashlight should not be missing from your backpack!